Lovkush-A/spar_llm_trajectories_interp/notes/2024-08-29-LA_activation_transfer_long_topics.md

 # Notes on transferring longer topics

-Topic 1 always axe-throwing.
+- Topic 1 always axe-throwing.
-Topic 2 some 'longer' topic.
+- Topic 2 some 'longer' topic.
-Looped through topic 2, created prompt to talk about each topic, generated once, split by the first new line (producing original prompt and original output), did transfer with `original prompt + \n\n` and generated 3 outputs.
+- Looped through topic 2, created prompt to talk about each topic, generated once, split by the first new line (producing original prompt and original output), did transfer with `original prompt + \n\n` and generated 3 outputs.

 ## Thoughts on individual examples

-Notable examples

-- Traditional Japanese cuisine.
-This has multiple paragraphs for topic1.
-HOWEVER, the completion from the newline token had traditional japanese cuisine in all 3 completions!!
-- Blockchain technology uses.
-Similar to Traditional Jap cuisine!
-Except about blockchain technology, not its uses.
-- Renewable energy sources.
-All three started with some disclaimer about information should not be substituted for professional advice.
-And two then talked about renewable energy sources!
-Third about AI in healthcare.
-- Organic farming methods.
-Original output started 'World of organic farming'.
-The transferred outputs were way off: Twice had 'world of professional wrestling'.
-Once had 'process of making a good cup of coffee'

-Standard examples
+Standard examples.
+Transferred outputs usually capture part of the topic, not whole topic.

 - Ancient Greek philosophy.
 All outputs about Ancient Greek philosophERS instead
 - Sustainable architecture practices.
 All outputs about sustainable practices